 One thing that I do notice is that when moms do not take time for themselves, they feel more stressed, anxiety increases, and they are just more tired and miserable.
 It becomes less of a joy to be a mother because you are not putting time to do things that makes you happy.
 Even taking a break helps with your well being.
 Being a mom becomes more joyful, you have more patience and you feel good!

 Read “How not to lose yourself in motherhood” ebook!
 It’s all about finding your identity after becoming a mom.
-How ro find joy in motherhood and it also includes self care ideas!
+How to find joy in motherhood, let go of mom guilt and mommy burnout, relationship advice and it also includes self care ideas!

 6. Have a postpartum care basket